-During the Company's 2003 fiscal year, there were five (5) meetings of the Board of Directors of the Company.
-All of the Directors attended, either in person or by telephone, all board meetings and all meetings of the Committees of the Board of Directors on which they served, except for Mr. Valette, who, after his election to the Board in May 2003, did not attend one meeting of the Board of Directors.
+During the Company's 2004 fiscal year, there were five (5) meetings of the Board of Directors of the Company.
+All of the Directors attended, either in person or by telephone, all board meetings and all meetings of the Committees of the Board of Directors on which they served.
+Mr. James Kautz retired from the Board in October 2004, but attended all meetings of the Board of Directors prior to his departure from the Board.
+In February 2005, the Class A Directors appointed Mr. Burwick as a Class A Director to fill the vacancy created by Mr. Kautz's retirement Mr. Burwick attended the one (1) meeting of the Board of Directors that was held in 2005 as of the date of this Proxy Statement.

 The Company strongly encourages all directors to attend annual meetings of stockholders.
-All Directors except Mr. Charles Koch and Mr. Valette attended the last annual meeting of stockholders.
+All Directors except Mr. Burwick (who was not then a Director) and Mr. Charles Koch attended the last annual meeting of stockholders.